xwmx/nb/README.md

 #### `bookmark` -- A command line tool for managing bookmarks.

-`notes` includes `bookmark`, a full-featured, streamlined command line interface for creating, viewing, searching, editing, and deleing bookmarks.
+`notes` includes `bookmark`, a full-featured, streamlined command line interface for creating, viewing, searching, and editing bookmarks.

 Bookmark a page: